 This stunning drinks cabinet brings 1950s nostalgia and effortless 21st-century styling to your home.
 Originally a tallboy cabinet from the Harris Lebus Utility range, this gorgeous piece has been restyled into a beautiful drinks cabinet that would be the perfect centrepiece for your entertainment space.
 In short, everything you need to mix your favourite cocktails – just add a cocktail shaker and gin!

-The gorgeous tones of the main body painted in Park Bench and the copper interior, are so reminiscent of an autumnal morning, you can almost hear the leaves crunching under your feet.
+The gorgeous tones of the main body painted in Park Bench and the copper interior, are so reminiscent of a Spring morning, you can almost hear the birds singling as you stroll through the park.
 And the distinctive handles, thought to have been based on the scarab beetle, just add to its elegance and charm.

 It is an understated, but eye-catching cabinet that will sit beautifully in your dining room, sitting room or family room.

 Vintage Harris Lebus Drinks Cabinet Tallboy – Explore the Details:

 - A beautiful new coat painted in Park Bench

 - Double doors revealing a spacious copper-painted storage area

 - Two drawers, also painted in copper, offering ample space for accessories